Quickly exit this site by pressing the Escape key Leave this site

 Some of the bodies or individuals to which we may disclose personal information are situated outside of the European Union (EU).
 If we do transfer personal data to outside of the EU, we undertake to ensure that there are appropriate safeguards in place to certify that it is adequately protected as required by the legislation.

 We will also disclose personal information to other bodies or individuals when required to do so by, or under, any act of legislation, by any rule of law, and by court order.

 Your personal data will be processed securely.
 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, contractors and other third parties who have a business need to know.
-They will only process your personal information on our instructions. the security, confidentiality and integrity of your data is of utmost importance, and will be stored within UK servers on either standalone drives or cloud based solutions.
+They will only process your personal information on our instructions.
+The security, confidentiality and integrity of your data is of utmost importance, and will be stored within UK servers on either standalone drives or cloud based solutions.

 No, you will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.

 Under the Data Protection Act 2018 you have a number of rights that you can exercise in relation to the data we process about you.
 Under certain circumstances, by law you have the right to: